go-diego/golden-lovebug/src/jekyll/_posts/2018-05-11-missing-a-story-with-a-face.md

 Living alone, my mom was really worried about me after Audrey went missing.
 Even with the proximity, I didn't feel concern for myself at the time.
 As the time passes, I can feel the fatalistic attitude of the women who raised me becoming more and more apparent.
 Especially when I start reading numbers, [3,125 adults went mysteriously missing last year in California alone](https://oag.ca.gov/sites/all/files/agweb/pdfs/missing/adults/2017-5-adult-annual-reports.pdf), and 38,985 have gone missing under other circumstances.
 About 34% are located by police and the known status of other reports increase this number.
 Yet, [the status of 3,067 of these missing individuals is not accounted for in these numbers](< https://oag.ca.gov/sites/all/files/agweb/pdfs/missing/adults/2017-6-adult-reports-status.pdf>).
 What's happened to these people?
 What's happened to Audrey?

 I’m not sure if Audrey is a part of the categorized 39,043 or if she’s a part of the 3,067 that is unaccounted for.
 Despite the fatalism that's been growing inside me, I’m hopeful they’ll find her.
+And, there is something inherently hopeful, even without the original use, in this simple future, _they will_ find her.

 > (there is absorption and evaporation,
 >